Icinga/chef-icinga2/README.md

 ## Supported Icinga Version

-This cookbook is being developed for Icinga2 - v2.2.x primarily on Amazon Platform (EPEL Release 6 Package).
+This cookbook is being developed for Icinga2 - v2.2.x and later versions.

+## Supported OS

+ This cookbook has been tested on CentOS 6.8, CentOS 7.2 and Ubuntu 14.04.

 ## Supported Icinga2 Install Types

 Currently Icinga2 installation is supported **ONLY** via Repository Packages, as it is a recommended best practice.

 ## Chef Requirement